Encouraging Words For Today – How To Be Joyful

 What was the secret to Paul’s joy?

-His confidence in the sovereignty of God was the secret to his being able to be joyful.
+His confidence in the sovereignty of God was the secret to his being able to be joyful in all circumstances.
 The other secret?
 His hope in God’s promise of heaven.

 I would like to share some of the passages from Paul’s letter to the Philippians with you.
 And even if you have read them already, it won’t hurt to reread them and be reminded of what we can do during these very troubling times.
 We can take a few lessons from Paul’s life.